180 Little Stories After Traveling the World for 18 Months

 - I did not take particular classes (I had contemplated to take dancing classes in South America and planned to take Filipino Martial Arts lessons on the Philippines).

-- I did not travel by boat for an extended period of time (I had planned to work as crew on a boat, and also to cross either ocean with a freighter or such).
+- I did not travel by boat for an extended period of time (I had planned to work as crew on a boat, and also to cross either ocean with a freighter).

 - I barely tried new food (because, no TD again, thank you).